Delicate (Taylor Swift song)

-"Delicate" is a song by American singer-songwriter Taylor Swift, appearing on her sixth studio album, Reputation (2017).
-It was written by Swift and its producers, Max Martin and Shellback.
-Swift described "Delicate" as one of the songs about vulnerability on Reputation, contrary to the album's recurring themes of vengeance and feigned disinterest in her perceived image.
-The lyrics are about her insecurity in whether her new love interest would be bothered by her blemished reputation.
-To create a sound accompanying the vulnerable sentiment, Martin and Shellback manipulated Swift's vocals with a vocoder.
-"Delicate" is an electropop ballad with dense synthesizers and tropical house beats.
+"Delicate" is a song by the American singer-songwriter Taylor Swift from her sixth studio album, Reputation (2017).
+She wrote the song with the producers Max Martin and Shellback.
+Inspired by the events surrounding Swift's celebrity and personal life, the lyrics depict a narrator's vulnerability and anxiety over whether her blossoming romance would last.
+"Delicate" is an electropop and synth-pop ballad that features vocoder-manipulated vocals, dense synthesizers, and elements of tropical house and dancehall in its beats.

-The song's music video, directed by Joseph Kahn and filmed in Los Angeles, premiered on March 11, 2018, at the 2018 iHeartRadio Music Awards.
-In the video, after becoming invisible upon receiving a mysterious note, Swift dances barefoot through public places, and ultimately becomes visible again after dancing in a pouring rain.
-Critics interpreted the video as Swift's autobiographical reference to her personal life, as she had retreated herself from the press while promoting Reputation.
-A day following the video's release, "Delicate" was released to US radio stations by Big Machine and Republic Records, as the fourth mainstream radio single from the album.
+Directed by Joseph Kahn and filmed in Los Angeles, the music video for "Delicate" premiered on March 11, 2018, at the iHeartRadio Music Awards.
+In the video, after becoming invisible upon receiving a mysterious note, Swift dances barefoot through public places and ultimately becomes visible again after dancing in a pouring rain.
+Critics interpreted the video as Swift's autobiographical reference to her personal life, as she had retreated herself from the press leading up to the release of Reputation.
+A day following the video's release, Big Machine Records sent "Delicate" to radio airplay in the United States as the album's fourth single.

-"Delicate" received widespread acclaim from music critics, who praised Swift's songwriting and the song's mellower production compared to the album's overarching brash sound.
-It featured in 2018 year-end lists by Billboard, Slant Magazine, and Rolling Stone.
-A sleeper hit in the United States, "Delicate" peaked at number 12 on the Billboard Hot 100 and topped Billboard airplay charts: Mainstream Top 40, Adult Contemporary, and Adult Pop Songs.
-It was certified double platinum by the Recording Industry Association of America (RIAA).
-The single peaked within the top 40 of singles charts in Australia, Canada, the Czech Republic, Greece, Hungary, Iceland, Ireland, Malaysia, New Zealand, and Norway, and received platinum certifications in Australia and Brazil.
+"Delicate" received widespread critical acclaim for the vulnerability depicted through its songwriting and mellow production.
+It featured in 2018 year-end lists by Billboard, Slant Magazine, and Rolling Stone, and critics have considered "Delicate" one of Swift's career-defining songs.
+In the United States, the single peaked at number 12 on the Billboard Hot 100 chart, reached number one on three Billboard airplay charts, and was certified double platinum by the Recording Industry Association of America.
+Elsewhere, it received platinum certifications in Australia, Brazil, New Zealand, Portugal, Spain, and the United Kingdom.
+Swift performed the song on the Reputation Stadium Tour (2018) and the Eras Tour (2023–2024).

 Background

-American singer-songwriter Taylor Swift released her fifth studio album, 1989, in October 2014.
-1989's synth-pop production transformed Swift's sound and image from country-oriented to mainstream pop.
-The album was a commercial success, selling over five million copies in the US within one year, and spawning three Billboard Hot 100 number-one singles.
+The American singer-songwriter Taylor Swift released her fifth studio album, 1989, in October 2014.
+1989's synth-pop production transformed Swift's sound and image from country music to mainstream pop.
+The album was a commercial success, selling over five million copies in the United States within one year and spawning three Billboard Hot 100 number-one singles.
 The BBC asserted that the success solidified Swift's status as a global pop star.

 Swift was a target of tabloid gossip during the promotion of 1989.
-Her "America's Sweetheart" reputation, a result of her wholesome and innocent image, was blemished from publicized short-lived relationships and disputes with other celebrities, including a dispute with rapper Kanye West and media personality Kim Kardashian.
+Her "America's Sweetheart" reputation, a result of her wholesome and innocent image, was blemished from publicized short-lived relationships and disputes with other celebrities, including a dispute with the rapper Kanye West and the media personality Kim Kardashian.
 Swift became increasingly reticent on social media, having previously maintained an active presence with a large following, and avoided interactions with the press amidst the tumultuous affairs.
 She conceived her sixth studio album, Reputation, as an answer to the media commotion surrounding her celebrity.